ValdemarOrn/LowProfile.FFT/Readme.md

 * Simple unit test harness.
 * Simple performance test harness.

 The code can be freely used and is public domain.
-You are free to use this code in any way you want, but I take make no guarantees about its safety, correctness or fitness for a specific task.
-Use at your own risk.

 **Note that the KissFFT code is NOT public domain, it is licensed under the BSD license.**